the-idc/home/content/newsletters/ji-newsletter-2021-07-01.md

 Welcome to the July issue of the Justice Internationale newsletter.
 Happy Canada day!

-In this issue of the newsletter, yogthos critiques media coverage of the 'lab leak hypothesis'.
-Loljapes covers the disvorey of hundreds of unmarked first nations graves around Canada and Sameer Gupta covers
+In this issue of the newsletter, yogthos critiques media coverage of the 'lab leak hypothesis', loljapes covers the discovery of hundreds of unmarked First Nations graves around Canada and Sameer Gupta ...